Skip to content

 Signature:

-pub fn new() LanguageRegistry
+pub fn new_language_registry() LanguageRegistry

 Example:

-const result = LanguageRegistry.new();
+const result = new_language_registry();

 Returns: LanguageRegistry